 - Forced marriage: if you were induced or coerced into getting married, the court may grant an annulment, but only if you did not voluntarily cohabitate with the other party after being released from the coercion or inducement.

 - Marriage to a minor: if the marriage of a person 16 years or older but under 18 occurred without parental consent or court order, the court may grant an annulment.

 - Already married: If either you or your spouse was already married at the time of the marriage ceremony, the later marriage will be annulled by a court.

 Contact an Experienced Houston Family Law Attorney Today

 As you can see, securing an annulment is not a walk in the park.
 It requires fact-specific evidence that meets the statutory requirements described above.
-This is why you should contact the Houston family law attorneys at Conner & Lindamood, P.C.
+This is why you should contact the Houston family law lawyers at Lindamood & Robinson, P.C.
 Our firm handles all types of family law matters including annulments and divorces.